Google Maps and Google Local Finder Explained

 Unlike Google Local Finder, Google Maps is a standalone entity and not directly connected to search.

-Ranking well on Google Maps depends greatly on the standard pillars of local SEO (relevance, proximity, and prominence), perhaps even more so.
+Ranking well on Google Maps depends greatly on the standard pillars of Google’s local search algorithm (relevance, proximity, and prominence), perhaps even more so.
+This makes Google Maps SEO slightly trickier, but still very much viable.

 Here are some tactics you can try to boost these key signals in Google Maps.